xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 The Inspect script does not thoroughly investigate through the system.
 The script is a light weight tool to quickly enumerate a host to identify suspicious activity.
 You can use these as a starting point to assist you with your investigation.

-### Recent Updates to WinInspect (02-16-2023)
-- Added enumeration of Chrome Extensions back into the script.
-The script will also attempt to lookup the extension and name it appropriately.

 ### Recent Major Updates to WinInspect_v4 (03-25-2023)
 - Shortcut enumeration now displays relative paths for enhanced navigation and comprehension.
 - Optimization of Documents, Desktop, and Downloads enumeration: empty folders are no longer displayed.